A comparison between initialization strategies for the infinite hidden Markov model: Applications

 \section{Applications}

-In this section, we illustrate the empirical performance of the iHMM to two real-data datasets.
+In this section, we illustrate the empirical performance of the iHMM on two real-data datasets.
 The first application refers to the monthly industrial production volume index, a standard macroeconomic indicator of business-cycle fluctuations, for nine European countries.
-This dataset is interesting in exploring regime switches since they may refer to business-cycle phases or major economic shocks.
-The second application analyses the different initialization schemes to the \textit{Old Faithful} geyser dataset, a benchmark in time series clustering analysis.
+This dataset is useful for exploring regime switches since they may refer to business-cycle phases or major economic shocks. { The second application analyses daily log-returns of six financial assets referring to different market sectors.
+This dataset provides a more complex scenario in which to test iHMM performance based on the different initialization strategies.}

-For each dataset, we estimate the iHMM using 10 independent initialization per method ($k$-means, pam, Gaussian mixtures, uniform), and we set vague priors for the hyperparameters $\alpha$ and $\gamma$ as described in Section \ref{sec:init}.
+For each dataset, we estimate the iHMM using 10 independent initializations per method ($k$-means, pam, Gaussian mixtures, uniform), and we set vague priors for the hyperparameters $\alpha$ and $\gamma$ as described in Section \ref{sec:iHMM}.
 Each chain is run for $5\,000$ iterations, discarding the first $3\,000$ as burn-in.
 Posterior samples from the remaining draws are used to compute parameter summaries and regime probabilities.

 We first perform convergence diagnostics at the chain level, following the same procedure described in Section~\ref{subsec:convanalysis}.
 We consider a chain convergent when it provides a Geweke success rate above 0.75 and a median ACT below 2.
 We then assess convergence across chains using the potential scale reduction factor $\hat{R}$~\citep{GelmanRubin1992}, where values of $\hat{R}$ close to 1 indicate good mixing and cross-chain convergence.